OSGeo/gdal/gdal/doc/source/drivers/vector/odbc.rst

 :ref:`MDB <vector.pgeo>` for instructions on how to enable this.

-The driver supports either .mdb or .accdb extensions for Microsft Access databases.
+The driver supports either .mdb or .accdb extensions for Microsoft Access databases.
 Additionally, it also supports opening files with the ESRI .style database extension (which is just an alias for the .mdb file extension).